-It’s the most wonderful time of year!
-The holidays are a fantastic few months of pure joy and hope.
+It’s the most wonderful time of the year!
+Fall—and the holiday season that follows it—is a fantastic few months of pure joy and hope.
 It’s an opportunity for people to share thanks for the blessings God has done, rejoice in the love of God through Christ’s birth and hope for a new year and a fresh start.

 As joyful and happy as these months are for a lot of people, it can also be a very challenging time of year for others.
 Just because someone is supposed to feel joy and hope over the holidays doesn’t always translate into real life.
 Life isn’t always a Hallmark Channel movie filled with wonderful endings.
 This can be a tough time for many.
 That is why what leaders do and say to kids and teenagers these months can be so important.